InverseAltruism/SwarmNexus-PROD/README.md

 # Swarm Nexus
 where the swarm converges, patterns emerge.
 From secrets to prophecy.

-This document describes the Swarm Nexus production system exactly as deployed today: what runs, where it runs, how the components interact, and how we operate and maintain it.
-This is an internal runbook and system overview, not an external installation guide.
+Swarm Nexus production system as deployed today: what runs, where it runs, how the components interact, and how we operate and maintain it.
+This is a runbook and system overview.

 ---